 When White Maggi appeared again in an interview unprompted, I took advantage of the opportunity to probe.
 Ayanobasiya, Matthew, and I were visiting Ayanobasiya, a Nankani grandmother.
-We sat beneath shade trees and talking about food, particularly the changes in the types of foods she had seen throughout her life.
+We sat beneath shade trees and talking about food, particularly the changes in the foods she had seen throughout her life.

 “In our days,” she said, “the ingredients we used to prepare our foods would always give us the proper nutrients.
 But today we now go to buy things at the market.
 The Maggi, the white one, these days, people always buy those things to prepare food.
 Now when we eat those, we realize we get other diseases.
 In my days, we would find the dawa-dawa and prepare it with food.
 When we eat, it is okay for us.”

-Other elders also commented on how the arrival of foreign foods, such as spaghetti noodles and canned goods, not only had health implications, but also disrupted ancestral sacrifices and drove away the forest spirits in utter disgust.
+Other elders also reflected on how the arrival of foreign foods, such as spaghetti noodles and canned goods, had not only health ramifications, but also disrupted ancestral sacrifices and drove away the forest spirits in utter disgust.
 People reciprocate to the ancestors and spirits with food sacrifices.
-The disappearance of spirits, partially attributed to changing foodways, cut people off from important sources of knowledge.
+Disappearing spirits, attributed in part to changing foodways, cut people off from important sources of knowledge.
 Spirits used to teach people new practices and offer their powers.
-Today people tend to look to NGOs and outsiders.
+Today they look to NGOs and outsiders.

 “Ayanobasiya, that White Maggi you mentioned, is it just those bouillon cubes?”

 Matthew, tiring of my persistence, cut in.
-“I think that when we get to the market later we’ll have to find them.”
+“I think when we get to the market later we’ll have to find them.”

 “No,” replied Ayanobasiya.
 “You won’t be able to get them.
 They only sell them secretly.
 Those who go to buy them, they know where.
 They know the signs, so when they go to the market they will see those signs and get it.”